fdietz/vue_components_book_manuscript/2-components.md

 Note, that the parent doesn't know about the component's internals.
 It just knows that there's a change event available and that the message sends the component's `count`.

+The event emitted via `this.$emit("event")` is only send to the parent component.
+It will not bubble up the component hierarchy similar to native DOM events.

 ## Summary

 In this chapter we explored the base concepts of a component model.
 We discussed component reuse and encapsulation,